Pushkalasr9/Faculty-DBMS/README.md

 --> The understanding of server or database issues. <br>
 --> The flexibility of the software shall be kept in mind. <br>

-**Benefits**
+**Benefits** <br>
---> The application stores details of all faculty vitae in a searchable database to be reviewed by authorized personnel and matched to a suitable position.
+--> The application stores details of all faculty vitae in a searchable database to be reviewed by authorized personnel and matched to a suitable position. <br>
---> Faculty details can be extracted in an excel format.
+--> Faculty details can be extracted in an excel format. <br>
---> Paperless storage of faculty data.
+--> Paperless storage of faculty data. <br>
---> Helps to hire new faculty members.
+--> Helps to hire new faculty members. <br>
---> High data security and confidentiality.
+--> High data security and confidentiality. <br>